brawer/wikidata-qsdump/README.md

 its invention 27 years ago, newer algorithms have been designed that can be decompressed much faster on today’s machines.

-As a frequent user of Wikidata dumps, I got annoyed by the cost of processing the current format, and wondered how a better format could look.
-Specifically, a new format should: be significantly smaller in size; be significantly faster to decompress; be easy to understand;
+As a frequent user of Wikidata dumps, I got annoyed by the high cost of processing the current format, and I wondered how much could be gained from a better format.
+Specifically, a new format should be significantly smaller in size; much faster to decompress; and easy to understand.
-feel familiar to experienced Wikidata editors; and be easily processable with standard libraries.

 Wikidata editors frequently use the [QuickStatements tool](https://www.wikidata.org/wiki/Help:QuickStatements) for bulk